-This GDNF ELISA kit employs a recombinant rat GDNF standard and is therefore designed to measure the rat form of GDNF.
-Note that the antibodies used in this kit cross-react with mouse and human GDNF.
+This GDNF ELISA kit employs a recombinant human GDNF standard obtained from the National Institute for Biological Standards and Control (NIBSC) and is therefore designed to accurately measure the human form of GDNF.
+Note that the antibodies used in this kit cross-react with rat and mouse GDNF.